Back to Faculty Directory

 Robotics and Intelligent Mechanical Systems

 Dr. Farshid Alambeigi joined the Walker Department of Mechanical Engineering at the University of Texas at Austin in August 2019.
-He is also one of the core faculties of the UT Austin Robotics Program.
+He is also one of the core faculties of the Texas Robotics.
 Dr. Alambeigi received his Ph.D. in Mechanical Engineering from the Johns Hopkins University, in 2019.
 He also holds an M.Sc. degree (2017) in Robotics from the Johns Hopkins University.
 In summer of 2018, Dr. Alambeigi received the 2019 SIEBEL Scholarship because of the academic excellence and demonstrated leadership.
+In 2020, Dr. Alambeigi received the NIH NIBIB Trailblazer Career Award to develop novel flexible implants and robots for minimally invasive spinal fixation surgery.
+In 2022, he also received the prestigious NIH Director’s New Innovator Award to develop an in vivo bioprinting surgical robotic system for treatment of volumetric muscle loss.